Commoddity/commons-api-v2/README.md

 Commons aims to provide an easy to access source of information on current bills in session in Canada's federal parliament.
 The application sources data from various sources and serves it up to users in one easy to use location.

 The goal is to provide Canadians with an easy way to keep up to date with the goings on in parliament and engage with their government representatives.
-The information aggregated by the app is sourced from various public government websites.
+The information aggregated by the application is sourced from various public government websites.

 ## Behaviour